Joseph 'James' Poirier

 A hard worker all his life, he went to work at a young age after the death of his father (1966) and was employed at J & H Diner, working in the restaurant and later the dry cleaning plant while attending Inverness Consolidated School, graduating from Mabou Consolidated School and graduating Canso Vocational School with Carpentry.
 As a Carpenter and handy man and was employed in the building of the Inverness Arena, refurbishing many local homes and always willing to share his talents with others if anything needed fixing.

 After the sale of the J&H Diner, he began his employment with Shean Co-op for the next 32 years, starting as delivery driver and working his way up to Department Manager of Produce.
 He was an avid hunter and fisherman teaching his children the skills and appreciation of both sports.
-He was a founding member of Inverness CB Club ("Coffeemaker"), a past member of Inverness Ground Search & Rescue, Eucharistic Minister and Hospitality Minister with Stella Maris Church and a proud and dedicated member of Inverness Volunteer Fire Department where he served for 38 years holding numerous offices over the years including several positions as Captain, Hall & Welfare Chair, Bingo Chair (Firemen’s Saturday Night Bingo), Secretary, Vice President, President, Assistant Deputy Chief and always willing to take on any role to do what was needed of him.
+He was a founding member of Inverness CB Club ("Coffeemaker"), a past member of Inverness Ground Search & Rescue, Eucharistic Minister and Hospitality Minister with Stella Maris Church and a proud and dedicated member of Inverness Volunteer Fire Department where he served for 38 years holding numerous offices over the years including several positions as Captain, Hall & Welfare Chair, Bingo Chair (Firemen’s Saturday Night Bingo), Secretary, Vice President, President, Deputy Chief, Assistant Deputy Chief and was always willing to take on any role to do what was needed of him.
 James liked to dance and in better days would be the first on the floor and the last to leave.
 He enjoyed a good game of crib, 45’s or a competitive game of auction.
 But it was Bingo that he enjoyed the most and many times filled in as caller.
 Being able to play bingo at home during his disability gave him something to look forward to.
 He was a true Toronto Maple Leaf fan and sadly didn't get to fulfill his wish to attend a game.
 Holidays and special events were always celebrated and family, friends and co-workers always welcomed to socialize.
 Many a party just happened!

 On March 1, 2011 life changed and he was forced to give up his employment and involvement in community activities when he became disabled with Parkinson’s Disease.
 He fought a courageous battle for the past 9 years before the disease and other health complications ended his fight this past week.
 He is now at peace and pain free.